fjalanis/fina/frontend/frontend-prd.md

   - Left pane: scrollable list of unbalanced transactions
   - Right pane: selected entry with drop zone and scrollable matching suggestions
   - Fixed position for the selected entry to maintain context while scrolling
-- Transaction filtering: Only transactions explicitly marked with `isBalanced === false` should appear in the unbalanced transactions list
+- Transaction filtering: Only transactions with `isBalanced=false` (which is a virtual computed property, not stored) should appear in the unbalanced transactions list
+- Transaction list should use the API's filtering mechanism, understanding that `isBalanced` is calculated server-side on demand
 - Transaction Balance Modal:
   - Balance Analysis section showing total debits, credits, and net balance
   - Suggested fix displayed as a message (e.g., "Add a credit entry of $300.00 to balance this transaction")